OliverosA/core-code-from-scratch-readme/Week-10-React/Wednesday.md

   A physical server can be a machine that receives requests from many different applications (clients) locally or on the network (internet).
 While   a software-based server is a program that offers a special service that can be used locally or across a network by other programs called           clients.

 ### 4. Is there any similarity between human communication and the client-server model?
+Yes, because in human communication both sides (speaker and listener) must communicate under the same language or under the same communication rules in order to understand and interact with each other.

 ### 5. Is the client-server model applicable only to the Web?
+No, because this model can also be used locally on a single machine or through an internal network between machines.

   * Can you mention any other example of this model outside the Web?
+  A print server is a server that connects a printer within a network, so that any computer can access this printer and print any document.